Have a coffee table in need of a refresh? Here’s how to give it a beautiful update with a chalk paint coffee table makeover.

 I love how this coffee table makeover turned out.
 It has a perfect new look to be the pride of place in a living room.

 Other than the drying time between coats, it was a quick makeover.

 With a little paint and a transfer, this has turned into a new coffee table.

 As a coffee table makeover idea, I’m really pleased.
 And as with all good DIY furniture projects, this one is more functional with better storage now too.

 I hope you enjoyed seeing the progress of this coffee table.
 If you did, please consider subscribing.

 And here’s the YouTube video, to see how it all comes together.

-If you’d like to see a makeover of side tables, take a look at this one!
+If you’d like to see a makeover of a shabby bookshelf, this was a huge upgrade!

 Pin it for later – coffee table makeover with chalk paint

 Hi there!
 I'm Rachel Bowyer, a passionate DIY enthusiast with a knack for transforming the old into something beautifully new.
 With a deep love for furniture painting, refinishing, and the art of crafting.
 I've been documenting my DIY projects and restoration journey since 2018.
 I specialise in techniques like decoupage, stencilling, and decor transfers.
 Join me as we explore the world of creativity and home improvement, one project at a time.